 Recent Research Activities

-- Carbon Offset Development: I study the social relations of power, knowledge, and technology that are involved in establishing carbon offsets among indigenous smallholders in Costa Rica.
+This project examines the politics of carbon offset development, and the impact of carbon payments among indigenous smallholders in Costa Rica.
 Carbon offsets are a “market-based” conservation mechanism where farmers receive payments from “upstream” carbon polluters for planting carbon-capturing trees on their land.
 My research explores how gender differences, uneven patterns of land accumulation, and non-market forms of labor produces a complex and uneven terrain of land use practices; how these practices are interpreted by scientists and economists in the process of creating a carbon “price tag” for land use changes; and the resulting impacts of this process on indigenous land use and livelihoods.

 Lansing DM.
-In-press.
+2013.
 Understanding linkages between ecosystem service payments, forest plantations, and export agriculture.
-Geoforum.
+Geoforum 47: 103-112.

 Lansing DM.
-In-press.
+2013.
 Not all baselines are created equal: A Q methodology analysis of stakeholder participation in a carbon forestry offset project in Costa Rica.
-Global Environmental Change.
+Global Environmental Change 23(3): 654-663.